-The mention of the Alexandra bus strike gave us a good reason to go back in time and take a look at the 1950s.
-In a Alexandra Bus Strike Song impression the picture made on her, turned onto a tissue paper and towards the outside, mounted on the window front of Tor Art Space in Frankfurt/Main.
+A parallel strand and another starting point was a photograph by Ali la Pointe.
+In a moment of incautiousness, just a few months earlier, in 1956, about 10,000 km north, in Algiers, the leader of the FLN took a picture of Samia Lakhdari, Zohra Drif, Djamila Bouhired and Hassiba Ben Bouali, known as the bombers from the Battle of Algiers.
+We were drawn to the image and printed it in the first issue of Women on Aeroplanes Inflight Magazine without knowing its history in detail.
+Theresa Kampmeier transformed the magazine page into an acetone print; the impression the picture made on her, turned onto a tissue paper and towards the outside, mounted on the window front of Tor Art Space in Frankfurt/Main.
 Later on, the same picture became an occasion to approach the artists Katia Kameli and Marwa Arsanios.
 To interlace these different strands, we began to imagine a score for a new song, tuning in to the different voices, fragments, images, stories, and time zones.
 "Practical protest songs for today call for new levels of metaphor.
 They need to mean a lot more than they say-or mean one thing while saying another.

-M 84.
 Key G.